History of Art and Architecture Graduate Student Profiles

 Tatymn Snider

-Tatymn (they/them) studies ancient Mediterranean art with an emphasis on the Hellenistic period.
-They are primarily interested in exploring how gender, cultural identity, class, and ethnic identity play a role in material culture.
-They are also interested in implementing computing and various digital technologies in humanities research, including for art history.
+Tatymn (they/them) studies ancient Mediterranean art.
+They are primarily interested in sculpture and exploring how the medium evolved during the Hellenistic era, particularly with a focus on the diversity of bodies that emerged within the material culture.
+They are also a proponent of implementing computing and various digital technologies in humanities research, including for art history.

 tatymns@uoregon.edu